yhc-666/MultiagentLogic/README.md

 # MultiagentLogic
-This project is the implementatiom of logic sover engine for MultiagentLogic in which reasoning path is retrievable.
+- This project is the implementatiom of logic sover engine in which reasoning paths are retrievable.
-- Input: Logic dataset in SL format
-- Output: Solutions + reasoning path
+- Can refer to `sample_data/` for input and output format.

 ## Project Structure